 Here are some great reasons to love the “CSP.”

-When you hit your minimum spending bonus, you’ll get 60,000 Chase Ultimate Rewards points.
+When you hit your minimum spend of $5,000 in 3 months from card opening, you’ll get 100,000 Chase Ultimate Rewards points.
 While these points can be redeemed in many different ways, one option is for straight cash back.
-With 1 point equaling $0.01 cash back, the 60,000 points earned can be redeemed for an easy $600.
+With 1 point equaling $0.01 cash back, the 100,000 points earned can be redeemed for an easy $1,000.

 If you are interested in travel rewards, you can visit our sister site, Travel Freely, to learn more about how the points earned from this card can be put towards travel.
-With points earned from this card, they are worth a minimum of 25% more when used towards travel.
+With points earned from this card, they are worth more when used towards travel.

 2) It’s EASY to redeem